Healthdirect Free Australian health advice you can count on.

 How do I avoid injury while doing cardiovascular exercise?

-You should also cool down for 5 minutes after you exercise as it will gently slow your heart rate back to its regular pace.
+Try to warm up for at least 5 minutes before you exercise.
+This allows your heart to gently move into the exercise.
+You should also cool down for at least 5 minutes after you exercise.
+This will gently slow your heart rate back to its regular pace.

 How do I stay motivated while doing cardiovascular exercise?

 Staying motivated can be challenging when starting something new.
-It takes around 3 to 4 months to form an exercise habit.
+It takes around 2 to 5 months to form a healthy habit.

 There are many ways to stay motivated.
 Try some of these tips: